RotorHazard/RotorHazard/README.md

 * Polish: Mariusz Misiurek and Paweł Fabiszewski

 ## Feedback
-Discuss RotorHazard on Facebook:  https://www.facebook.com/groups/rotorhazard
+Join a community to discuss RotorHazard: [Discord](https://discord.gg/ANKd2pzBKH) | [Facebook](https://www.facebook.com/groups/rotorhazard)

-To report bugs or request features, please post a GitHub issue [here](https://github.com/RotorHazard/RotorHazard/issues).
-When reporting issues, using the "Download Logs" button and including the generated '.zip' file is highly recommended (see [here](doc/Software%20Setup.md#logging) for more information on logging).
+To report bugs or request features, please [post a GitHub issue](https://github.com/RotorHazard/RotorHazard/issues).
+When reporting issues, using the "Download Logs" button and including the generated '.zip' file is highly recommended (See [more information on logging](doc/Software%20Setup.md#logging).)

 Community contributions are welcome and encouraged; see the [Development.md](doc/Development.md) doc for more info.